Your shopping cart is empty!

 It’s common to sleep better if you’ve had some exercise during the day.
 Yet it’s not usually a good idea to exercise shortly before bed – not unless you have adequate time to wind down afterwards.

 However, some gentle yoga stretching or meditation are ideal for helping you relax and calm your mind.
 If it helps, try a meditation programme – there are lots available, including some that work as apps.
 Just be sure you don’t get pulled into using your phone once you’re done.
+Take a look at our collection of natural meditation candles, each one created to evoke feelings of Love, Gratitude, Trust or Peace.

 It’s worth mentioning we all have weaknesses when it comes to sleeping.
 Yours might be to eat just before you go to bed.
 It might be that you don’t take time to wind down before going to bed.
 Maybe you always take your iPad to bed with you, and then struggle to doze off.